Drain node in preparation for maintenance

 kubectl drain NODE

-# Drain node "foo", even if there are pods not managed by a ReplicationController, ReplicaSet, Job, or DaemonSet on it. $ kubectl drain foo --force # As above, but abort if there are pods not managed by a ReplicationController, ReplicaSet, Job, or DaemonSet, and use a grace period of 15 minutes. $ kubectl drain foo --grace-period=900
+# Drain node "foo", even if there are pods not managed by a ReplicationController, ReplicaSet, Job, DaemonSet or StatefulSet on it. $ kubectl drain foo --force # As above, but abort if there are pods not managed by a ReplicationController, ReplicaSet, Job, DaemonSet or StatefulSet, and use a grace period of 15 minutes. $ kubectl drain foo --grace-period=900

---delete-local-data Continue even if there are pods using emptyDir (local data that will be deleted when the node is drained). --force Continue even if there are pods not managed by a ReplicationController, ReplicaSet, Job, or DaemonSet. --grace-period int Period of time in seconds given to each pod to terminate gracefully.
-If negative, the default value specified in the pod will be used. (default -1) --ignore-daemonsets Ignore DaemonSet-managed pods.
+--delete-local-data Continue even if there are pods using emptyDir (local data that will be deleted when the node is drained). --force Continue even if there are pods not managed by a ReplicationController, ReplicaSet, Job, DaemonSet or StatefulSet. --grace-period int Period of time in seconds given to each pod to terminate gracefully.
+If negative, the default value specified in the pod will be used. (default -1) --ignore-daemonsets Ignore DaemonSet-managed pods. --timeout duration The length of time to wait before giving up, zero means infinite